m-elyoubi/Communicate-with-ChatGPT/README.md

     6- Click Send to send the request and see the response.
     7- You should now see the response from the application in Postman.
     8- Then you should now see the question and response save in csv file .

+ ## Project architecture

+Here are the package structures that are commonly used in a Spring Boot chat application:

+**Package Model:**
+This package contains the data models for the application, such as ChatRequest class for send a question and ChatResponse class for receice a response.
+Package Controller:
+This package contains the REST endpoints for the application, which handle incoming requests from the user interface and then store a question and response in csv file (question.csv).

+**Pckage Service:**
+This package contains the business logic for the application, such as handling user authentication and sending messages.

+**application.properties:**
+This file for declare openai.apiKey and endpointUrl